frederic-perez/AmE-dictionary/data/idioms.md

 __forever and a day__ :two: __1__ Eternally; always; ceaselessly. __2__ An exceptionally long period of time.
 __fork over the dough__ :two: To pay, generally unwillingly, a certain amount of money. _If you want the most cutting edge technology, you’d better be prepared to fork over the dough for it._
 __forty winks__ :three: A short sleep during the day.
 A short nap.
+__fotostat__ “Fotostat” is a term that James Ellroy uses in his novels to refer to a type of photocopying machine that was popular in the mid-20th century.
+It’s short for “photo-stat,” which is a combination of the words “photo” and “stat,” short for “statistical.”
 __foul play__
 __fountain of youth__ Anything reputed or promising to restore one’s youth, vitality, or health, or at least the appearance thereof. _At the age of 60, your grandmother looks fantastic!
 She must have discovered the fountain of youth._
 __four-letter word__
 __fourth wall__ :two: The imaginary barrier separating performers in a TV show, film, or play from the audience. _I hate those shows that break the fourth wall—I don’t want to feel like the characters are having a conversation with me!_
+__fox__ _n_ __1__ A sly, crafty person. __2__ _slang_ Someone who is very sexually attractive.
 __fox’s sleep__ A state of apparent sleep (or feigned indifference) in which someone is actually aware of everything going on around them.
 Alludes to the idea that foxes sleep with one eye open and thus are always at the ready. _I think Amy is just in a fox’s sleep, so be careful what you say right now._
 __fraught with anxiety__
 __fraught with danger__